-Chordoma is a rare cancerous (malignant) primary bone tumor that occurs along the spine, most often in the base of the spine (sacrum) or in the base of the skull.
-Chordomas can occur at any age, but they usually occur in adults.
-Although slow growing, chordomas are difficult tumors to treat, and they are often life-threatening.
+Chordoma is a rare cancerous (malignant) primary bone tumor that usually occurs along the spine.
+Chordoma most often occurs in the base of the spine (sacrum) or in the base of the skull.